HCYT/notionAI/README.md

 ### writing-mode3

-If you use the 'continueWriting' option, you can follow this example
+If you use the `continueWriting` option, you can follow this example

 ```
 let result="";